project-gemmi/gemmi/docs/install.rst

 The gemmi::headers interface, which is also included in gemmi::gemmi_cpp, adds two things: include dictory and *compile feature* cxx_std_11 (a minimal requirement for the compilation).

+Gemmi can be compiled with either zlib or zlib-ng.
+The only difference is that zlib-ng is faster.
+Here are the relevant cmake options:

+* FETCH_ZLIB_NG -- download, build statically, and use zlib-ng.
+* USE_ZLIB_NG -- find zlib-ng installed on the system.
+* INTERNAL_ZLIB -- compile third_party/zlib (a subset of zlib distributed
+  with gemmi).
+* None of the above -- find zlib installed on the system;
+  if not found, use third_party/zlib.

 ----